- Read the manual before attending the course;

 Your course is designed to provide you with all the information and training you need to pass the written and practical exams, no matter your experience level.

-Studying the manual isn’t necessary, but reading the manual is expected before you attend the course, and it will ensure you get the most out of the course.
+Reading the manual is expected before you attend the course, and it will ensure you get the most out of the course.

 CFSC COURSE VIDEO